nizardrou/Core-Bioinformatics-resources-at-NYUAD/README.md

 - Downstream analysis using NASQAR.
 - The in-house developed Workflow management system BioSAILs and the production level YAML workflows available.
 - Bioinformatics software ecosystem on the NYUAD HPC cluster Jubail (GENCORE modules).
-- The HPC front-end interface.
-- Customizing your submissions on the HPC including tips and tricks on how to get the best performance out of your analysis.

 ## The Team